 “I struggled many years, denying, fighting, using poor judgement, pushing away people who cared for me.
 To be honest, the words 'journey' and 'recovery' didn't really exist until I came to Skyland Trail.”

 Click any year below to view past news articles.

-ATLANTA– Skyland Trail, a nationally recognized nonprofit treatment organization for adults with mental illness, is pleased to announce Bernard ...Read More >
+Atlanta, GA - Skyland Trail, a nationally recognized nonprofit treatment organization for adults with mental illness, is pleased to welcome Joseph Pri...Read More >

-ATLANTA – Skyland Trail, a nationally recognized nonprofit psychiatric treatment organization for adults with mental illness, recently launched ...Read More >
+ATLANTA - Skyland Trail, a nonprofit mental health treatment organization offering residential and day treatment programs for adults with mental ...Read More >

 2014 Issue >

 2012 Outcomes Report >

 Skyland Trail is a 501(c)(3) nonprofit corporation, EIN 58-1489941.